-- Regular membership shall be for duration of one (1) year from the annual meeting, or for the pro-rata period from the date of membership until the next annual meeting, and may be renewed or revoked at the discretion of the Board of Directors.
+- Regular membership shall be for duration of one (1) year from the annual meeting, or for the pro-rata period from the date of the membership until the next annual meeting, and may be renewed or revoked at the discretion of the Board of Directors.

 - Regular members are entitled to one (1) vote in electing officers, and in deciding all matters brought before the general membership at annual or special meetings.

-The status of honorary members may be awarded to persons who have made unusual and outstanding contribution to the EPYSA.
+The status of honorary members may be awarded to persons who have made unusual and outstanding contributions to the EPYSA.
 Persons may be elected to honorary membership by unanimous vote of the Board of Directors.
 Honorary members are entitled to the same rights and privileges as regular members for life.